omarelkashef/microcloud-cluster-manager/README.md

 # MicroCloud Cluster Manager

 Cluster Manager is a tool for viewing and managing multiple MicroCloud deployments.
-It includes the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack) for monitoring and alerting with Grafana and Prometheus and a web UI for viewing information of the registered MicroClouds.
+It includes the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack) for monitoring and alerting with Grafana and Prometheus, along with a web UI for viewing information about the registered MicroClouds.

-# Development Setup
+# Development setup

+**CAUTION**: The `install-deps` target has been tested only in an Ubuntu Linux environment and may not work on other operating systems.
+It is strongly recommended that you avoid running this directly on your host machine.
+Instead, use it as a convenient method for setting up a VM-based development environment.

-To start the development environment, run the commands:
+To start the development environment, run these commands:

 ```bash
 make install-deps
 sudo make add-hosts
 make dev
 ```

-and in a separate terminal
+Then in a separate terminal, run:

 ```bash
 make ui
 ```

 Now you can access the UI at [ma.lxd-cm.local:8414](https://ma.lxd-cm.local:8414).
-For more information on the local development, please see [contributing guidelines](CONTRIBUTING.md).
+For more information on local development, please see the [contributing guidelines](CONTRIBUTING.md).

 # Architecture

-Cluster Manager is a distributed web application with a Go backend and React Typescript UI.
-The application is running in Kubernetes.
+Cluster Manager is a distributed web application with a Go backend and a React Typescript UI.
+The application runs in Kubernetes.
 For an overview of the system, see the [architecture documentation](ARCHITECTURE.md).